 In general, we seek to enter into derivative instruments to protect against increases in the interest rates on our variable-rate debt.
 Accordingly, we have entered into various derivative transactions to manage exposure to increases in interest rates.
 We use interest rate derivative contracts to exchange, at specified intervals, the difference between fixed and variable interest rates calculated by reference to an agreed-upon notional principal amount.
 We also use interest rate cap and collar agreements and swaptions that lock in a maximum interest rate if variable rates rise, but also allow our company to benefit, to a limited extent in the case of collars, from declines in market rates.
 Under our current guidelines, we use various interest rate derivative instruments to mitigate interest rate risk, generally for five years, with the later years covered primarily by swaptions.
 As such, the final maturity dates of our various portfolios of interest rate derivative instruments generally fall short of the respective maturities of the underlying variable-rate debt.
-In this regard, we use judgment to determine the appropriate composition and maturity dates of our portfolios of interest rate conditions, liquidity issues and other factors.
+In this regard, we use judgment to determine the appropriate composition and maturity dates of our portfolios of interest rate derivative instruments, taking into account the relative costs and benefits of different maturity profiles in light of current and expected future market conditions, liquidity issues and other factors.
 For additional information concerning the impacts of these interest rate derivative instruments, see note 7 to our consolidated financial statements.